markwash/images-api-v2/spec.md

 ###Request/Response Content Format

 The v2 Images API primarily accepts and serves JSON-encoded data.
 In certain cases it also accepts and serves binary image data.
-Requests that send JSON-encoded data must have the proper media type in their Content-Type header: 'application/json'.
+Most requests that send JSON-encoded data must have the proper media type in their Content-Type header: 'application/json'.
+HTTP PATCH requests must use the patch media type defined for the entity they intend to modify.
 Requests that upload image data should use the media type 'application/octet-stream'.

 Each call only responds in one format, so clients should not worry about sending an Accept header.
 It will be ignored.
 Assume a response will be formatted as 'application/json' unless otherwise stated in this spec.